RobertZFord/RFord.Projects.FluentContentSecurityPolicy/README.md

 ## TODO

-- [ ] Create NuGet package
+- [X] Create NuGet package

-- [ ] Differentiate static directives vs dynamic directives, building the former when calling `.AllowX()`, and the latter when calling `.Build()`.
-This is in contrast to the current behavior of evaluating all at final build time.
+- [X] Differentiate static directives vs dynamic directives, building the former when calling `.AllowX()`, and the latter when calling `.Evaluate()`.
+This is in contrast to the current behavior of deferring everything until final evaluation time.

 - [ ] Benchmarks